Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Accredited life coaching trainings are one way of making sure you get the education you need to become a true life coaching professional.
-This is even if you are just adding coaching to a related qualification you already have such as psychology or counselling.
+This is true even if you are just adding coaching to a related qualification you already have, such as psychology or counselling.
 Here's why....

 Many of the larger and well known life coach training schools offer remote or online training to accommodate students who can't get to face to face classes and these are your best option.

-Unfortunately there are also a lot courses providing online life coach certification that may be worthless as a professional credential.
+Unfortunately there are also a lot courses providing online life coach certification that cost little but may be worthless as a professional credential.
 In particular schools that offer very brief courses.

 Life coaching is not something you can become proficient at, in a couple of days!

 Ask for specifics about the course content.
 Look for genuine testimonials and online reviews and even contact some of the previous students.
 Also check out the accreditation status of the specific course you want to take as I have covered above.

 This really makes the point.
 A new coach recently contacted me worried about the fact that the online training she had enrolled in, whilst informative and affordable, did not provide any opportunities for actual actually practicing her coaching.

 One of the problems with some online trainings is that they have a format that doesn't usually offer interaction between students to practice on each other.
 In fact, I’ve heard many online trainings don’t even offer interaction with the presenter of the course to ask questions and get clarification.
 The training is simply a data dump of information about coaching and certification is gained through written assessments.